jsteng19/kalshi-research/README.md

    - More accurate for phrases that tend to appear in bursts

-We can use this to predict
+We can use these models to predict the probability of a phrase occurring a given number of times in a future speech, given an assumed length.

+### Per Speech Analysis

+Important to compare per-word to per speech analysis.

 ## Papers and research